xiaoxianyu-office/mm/skills/effects/stopsound.md

 | sound            | s     | Sound to stop playing                                            | entity.zombie.attack_iron_door           |
 | soundcategory    | sc    | The category at which the sound is played, useful for resourcepacks | MASTER     |

+A list of sound categories can be found [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/SoundCategory.html).

 ---

 **Examples:**